digisowmay/bbmemory/users/cfc73e48-1627-4bdf-ac9e-f57a6502efe2/recall.md

-User enjoys creative photo editing of personal images, specifically adding realistic elements (e.g., romantic partners) and pays attention to details like shadows, blending, and alignment for a natural look.
+User prefers that in photo edits their own face and pose remain completely unchanged while adding new elements (e.g., a romantic partner).
+They often request iterative refinements focusing on realism, shadows, blending, and proper alignment.